goblebla/ETL-Project/README.md

 Load:
 	Using pandas, we created SQLpostgres database using pandas.DataFrame.to_sql.
 We ran a few query tests, we querried race totals to test our database.
 Data was successfully queried.

+Instructions: Run the jupyter notebook named Police-Shooting-Analysis.ipynb, which can be found in folder .